|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Brooklyn has been heavily affected by HIV/AIDS over the past three decades and has some of the city's highest prevalence rates.
 Nearly 28,000 Brooklyn residents were living with HIV/AIDS as of June 30, 2012.
 Thirty percent (30%) of new HIV diagnoses in the first half of 2012 were made concurrent with AIDS diagnoses and years after infection, when HIV was already causing illness.
 And surveys suggest that 40% of Brooklyn adults have yet to receive an HIV test.
-In 2008 Brooklyn had the terrible distinction of having NYC's highest numbers of new HIV diagnoses (29.3%) and AIDS diagnoses (28.2%), and NYC's second highest percentage of deaths (29.2%).
+In the first half of 2012, Brooklyn had the terrible distinction of having NYC's highest numbers of new HIV diagnoses (29.3%) and AIDS diagnoses (28.2%), and NYC's second highest percentage of deaths (29.2%).
 Brooklyn consistently has the largest number of individuals who when diagnosed with HIV are also diagnosed with AIDS, meaning that they are not benefitting from the access to care and treatment which could extend their lives.

 Brooklyn Knows is NYC's latest effort to address this challenge.
 The initiative builds on the achievements of The Bronx Knows, a City-led community partnership that has helped more than 400,000 Bronx residents get tested for HIV since its launch in 2008.
 The Brooklyn coalition's 52 early partners include 9 hospitals, 13 community health centers and 23 faith-based and community-based organizations, along with the Brooklyn Borough President's office and a half-dozen local businesses and educational institutions.
 All of the partners join with the NYC Department of Health and Mental Hygiene and various Brooklyn youth groups to promote universal voluntary testing.
 Many partner organizations provide testing in their own facilities, offering tests at no charge for those who lack health coverage.
 As part of the initiative, the Health Department sponsors a borough-wide awareness campaign – "Any Body Can Get HIV" – which made its debut in Brooklyn subway stations.
 The campaign also includes a New York Knows Facebook page where friends and fans can share support and resources.

 The HIV Center for Women and Children at SUNY Downstate Medical Center